 Whom should I talk to if I am interested in attending law school after graduation?

-The Office of Career Services offers a number of services for current students and recent alumni, including information sessions, workshops and alumni panels, assistance with obtaining law-related internships and connecting with Princeton alumni who are in the legal profession, as well as individual appointments with a pre-law counselor to discuss the law school application process.
+The Center for Career Development offers a number of services for current students and recent alumni, including information sessions, workshops and alumni panels, assistance with obtaining law-related internships and connecting with Princeton alumni who are in the legal profession, as well as individual appointments with a pre-law counselor to discuss the law school application process.